 DESIGN TEAM Eva Castro, Holger Kehne

-HORIZONTAL DATUM-While the aforementioned vertical layers connect the space horizontally, two horizontal incisions connect vertically to the previously unusable basement.
-The first, a pavement light in sandblasted glass permits a coloured light to flow into the basement.
-Spilling onto the sidewalk, this light behaves as a negotiator between the private and the public realms by blurring their edges.
-This semi-transparent surface connects the basement with the outside, offering information about movement, weather and light conditions above.
-The second incision–a rectangular opening of roughly 1.6 m by 2 m–carries light and air to the formerly unusable basement.
-It creates one large space with varying degrees of visibility and privacy.
-White walls and ceilings contrast with black stained plywood floor panels, laid out in a grid of 0.9 m by 2 m.
-All the incisions and reflective layers, as well as part of the lighting are positioned in relation to this modular.
-The choice of colours and spatial organization create a neutral, orthogonal backdrop against which the facade and the ephemeral phenomena stand out.
-The white surfaces act as a canvas that receives the moods of the weather, and instant reflections and tints from passing cars, while the black floors turn into a deep velvet sea.
+While the previously mentioned vertical layers establish horizontal connections within the space, two horizontal incisions establish vertical connections to the once-unused basement.
+The first, crafted from sandblasted glass, allows colored light to filter into the basement.
+Casting its glow onto the sidewalk, this light serves as a mediator between the private and public domains, blurring their boundaries.
+This semi-translucent surface links the basement to the exterior, providing insights into movement, weather, and lighting conditions above.
+The second incision – a rectangular opening measuring approximately 1.6 m by 2 m – channels light and air into the formerly neglected basement, transforming it into a single expansive area with varying levels of visibility and privacy.
+Contrasting with white walls and ceilings, black-stained plywood floor panels are arranged in a grid pattern of 0.9 m by 2 m.
+All incisions, reflective layers, and a portion of the lighting are strategically positioned in relation to this modular framework.
+The color palette and spatial arrangement create a neutral, orthogonal backdrop against which the facade and transient phenomena stand out.
+Acting as a canvas, the white surfaces capture the atmospheric nuances of the weather and fleeting reflections from passing vehicles, while the black floors evoke the depths of a velvet sea.